-The secret to making cheesecake that’s light and airy, with a rich and creamy yet feathery texture, is simple and twofold.
+The secret to making a cheesecake that’s light and airy, with a rich and creamy yet feathery texture, is simple and twofold.

 Low and slow.